RobertGregg/CellularPotts.jl/docs/src/index.md

 # Example Gallery

 !!! tip
-    Click on an example to go to example page
+    Click on an image to go to example page

 ```@raw html